weblabdeusto/weblabdeusto/docs/source/installation_next_steps.rst

 anymore.
 However, if you upgrade once a month, then you might run into troubles for that month.

-This does not mean that you need to use the latest Ubuntu distribution.
-For example, if you are using a Ubuntu Server 12.04 LTS, it will be supported until June 2017.
+This does not mean that you need to use the latest version of the software, just those which are maintained.
+For example in the case of Ubuntu, you do not need to install the latest Ubuntu distribution.
+If you are using a Ubuntu Server 12.04 LTS, it will be supported until June 2017.
 You are of course encouraged to use Ubuntu 16.04 LTS (the latest LTS), but it is not really a priority.
 What is important is to use an Operating System version that is still supported (and for this reason, in the case of Ubuntu, it is better to install LTS versions -that are supported for longer: e.g., 14.04, 16.04- than not LTS versions -e.g., 16.10-) and upgrade it every day (you can install a script for that).
-If you are using software not managed by your operating system (e.g., Apache on Windows), you should also upgrade it frequently (and you can join for example their `mailing lists
-<http://httpd.apache.org/lists.html#http-announce>`_ to be notified of new
+If you are using software not managed by your operating system (e.g., Apache on Windows), you should also upgrade it frequently (and you can join for example their `mailing lists <http://httpd.apache.org/lists.html#http-announce>`_ to be notified of new versions).
-versions).
 This is not required in systems as Linux, where most of the software required by WebLab-Deusto is installed from the repositories.
 However, you still have to make sure that it is upgraded frequently.

 It is also important to :ref:`upgrade the WebLab-Deusto <upgrade>` regularly (not so often as every day, but keep it in mind).
 It's not only about